Dwight

 The ROI of Organized Prompts

-• 35% improvement in AI response quality through refined, tested prompts
+• Measurable improvement in AI output quality

 • Consistent brand voice across all AI-generated content

-Without a shared library:
+Without a library:

-• Teams solve the same problems repeatedly
+• You solve the same problems repeatedly

 With a well-maintained library: